ansys/pyprimemesh/doc/source/user_guide/stacker.rst

 delete_base  provides you an option to delete the base face after stacking.
 Also, MeshStackerParams has parameters like origin to specify the origin coordinates of the Stacker. direction specifies the direction vector of the stacker.

+Stacker has the following limitations:

+-	Stacker works only on 2.5D models.

+- Stacker allows only conformal meshing.

 The below example shows how to perform stacking on a 2.5 D model:

-1. Start the PyPrimeMesh client and read the model.
+Start the PyPrimeMesh client and read the model.

 .. code-block:: python